AdobeDocs/workfront.fr-FR/help/quicksilver/planning/fields/create-fields.md

     * **Percent**: The result of the formula field displays as a number followed by a percentage symbol.
     * **Currency**: The result of the formula field displays as a number preceded or followed by a currency symbol.
     * **Tags**: The result of the formula field displays as a tag with the object's name.

+        >[!TIP]
+        >
+        >Tags is the perfect format for fields that show arrays.
+In this case, each array member displays as a separate tag.

     * **Date**: The result of the formula field displays as a date.

         A preview of what the result will look like displays under the **Format** field.